-Northern North America saw many of the same contrasts between the European newcomers.
+Northern North America saw many of the same contrasts between the traditional cultures and costumes of its native peoples and those of European newcomers.

 The vast lands of Canada formed a part of the British Empire until 1867, when it became selfgoverning.
 Greenland was a Danish colony.
 Alaska was a Russian-owned territory in the early nineteenth century, with its capital at Sitka.
 The Russians had come looking for furs, so beavers, seals, and sea otters were killed in huge numbers for the hat and clothing trade.
 Russia sold the territory to the United States in 1867.